Unsure if this article is relevant to you? If you fall into one of the following teams, we would highly recommend reading on!

 Dive into the magic of video transcoding in our latest blog and maximize your site optimization before the Google Update rolls out in May!

-You are now good to go, waiting for that algorithm push to happen.
-Make sure to subscribe to our newsletter to keep up with the trends in the world where speed is everything and do schedule a free demo if you need help with any of the points mentioned above.
+Want to keep up with the trends in the world where speed is everything?
+Make sure to subscribe to our newsletter and schedule a free demo if you need help with any of the points mentioned above.